 Position of the object | Position of the image | Relative size of the image | Nature of the image |

-At infinity | At focus F1 | Highly diminished, Point sized | Virtual and erect |
+At infinity | At focus F1 | Highly diminished, point-sized | Virtual and erect |

-Between Infinity and Optical centre O of the lens. | Between Focus F1 and Optical Centre O. | Diminished | Virtual and erect |
+Between Infinity and the Optical centre O of the lens. | Between Focus F1 and Optical Centre O. | Diminished | Virtual and erect |

 The ray diagram allows us to investigate the nature, position, and relative size of the picture created by lenses.